cysouw/diathesis/text/c10_participle.md

 c.
 Ihm wird ein Buch geschenkt.
 :::

-Synchronically, predicates as depictive secondary predicates and participles in light-verb constructions can be clearly separated.
+Despite these superficial similarities, participles as depictive secondary predicates and participles in light-verb constructions can be clearly separated synchronically.
 In the remainder of this section I will present five criteria for this separation:

 i.
 Leaving out the participle. ii.
 Comparing the syntactic properties of participles to lexical adverbs.